 Furniture Maker to Add 100 New Jobs in Burke County Expansion

-Vanguard Furniture Company, Inc., a North Carolina furniture manufacturer, will add 100 new jobs in Burke County, Governor Roy Cooper announced today.
+NORTH CAROLINA, April 20 - Vanguard Furniture Company, Inc., a North Carolina furniture manufacturer, plans to add 100 new jobs in Burke County, Governor Roy Cooper announced today.
 The company will invest more than $5.9 million for an expansion of its upholstery manufacturing operations to Morganton.

 “North Carolina continues to be the global leader for furniture manufacturing,” said Governor Cooper.
 “Vanguard’s decision to expand in our state affirms that our quality of life and skilled workforce can provide a thriving business climate that brings success.”